mrisen/inet-showcases/wireless/qos/doc/index.rst

 .. note:: QoS needs to be enabled in all devices that partake in the communication, because
-          otherwise some of them wouldn't be able to make sense of some of the features that the :ned:`Hcf` might use, such as block acknowledgement requests, TXOP, aggregate frames, etc.
+          otherwise some of them wouldn't be able to make sense of some of the features that the :ned:`Hcf` might use, such as block acknowledgement requests, aggregate frames, etc.

 The Model
 ---------